firefly-iii/docs/docs/docs/data-importer/help/faq.md

 You can use the [command line](../usage/command_line.md) or the [POST command](../usage/post.md) to automate your import.

-## I'm getting prompted by Salt Edge to request test access.
-Am I doing it wrong?

-You'll have [to contact them](https://www.saltedge.com/test_access) to get your account upgraded.

-## Why is Spectre a trial?

-Spectre is kind enough to offer trials to users of Firefly III, but these are limited in time and scope.
-Some users report they have no trial but this may be different for you.

 ## I get an error about openssl\_pkey\_export?

 It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
 Please check out [this GitHub issue](https://github.com/firefly-iii/firefly-iii/issues/1384) for tips and tricks.

 ## How do I handle custom SSL certificates?